Cliff Stearns

 On August 14, 2012, Stearns lost to veterinarian Ted Yoho in a four-way Republican primary by about one percent of the vote.

 In 2012, Stearns donated a collection of his papers to The George Washington University.
 The collection largely consists of his committee work, but also includes personal and political correspondence, briefing books, and travel agendas.
 The collection is currently under the care of GW's Special Collections Research Center, located in the Estelle and Melvin Gelman Library.

 Since leaving Congress, he has worked for APCO Worldwide, a public relations firm headquartered in Washington D.C.
 Stearns is also a member of APCO Worldwide International Advisory Council.
 He sits on the boards of the Graduate School of Political Management at The George Washington University, Minority Media & Telecom Council, and the United States Association of Former Members of Congress.
+Stearns is also a member of APCO Worldwide International Advisory Council.
+He sits on the boards of the Graduate School of Political Management at The George Washington University, Minority Media & Telecom Council, and the United States Association of Former Members of Congress.
+He is a past President of the United States Association of Former Members of Congress.

 Early life, education, and business career

 Stearns was born in Washington, D.C., the son of Emily E. (Newlin) and Clifford Robert Stearns.
 He was educated at Woodrow Wilson High School, and later earned a degree in electrical engineering from George Washington University.
-He is also a member of the University's Gamma Beta chapter of Theta Tau, a professional/social engineering fraternity, and participated in the Air Force Reserve Officer Training Corps there and was honored as the Air Force ROTC Distinguished Military Graduate.
+He is also a member of the university's Gamma Beta chapter of Theta Tau, a professional/social engineering fraternity, and participated in the Air Force Reserve Officer Training Corps there and was honored as the Air Force ROTC Distinguished Military Graduate.

 Following graduation, he served four years in the United States Air Force as an aerospace engineer in satellite reconnaissance during the Vietnam War.
 Stearns owned a small chain of motels and restaurants in northern Florida.
 Before moving to Florida, he worked with a variety of businesses in Florida, such as CBS, Data Control Systems Inc, and Kutola Advertising.

 He was also a member of the Engineering Honor Society Sigma Tau, which later merged into the Tau Beta Pi Association which recognizes superior scholarship and/or leadership achievement in the fields of engineering.